Syntoxr/McHttpPostRequest/README.md

 # HttpPostRequest
 This is a Minecraft plugin written in java for bukkit.

-You can use it to send POST requests to an url so you're able cntrol external services.
+You can use it to send POST requests to an url so you're able control external services.

 ## installation